 First semester course of a yearlong introduction to rifle marksmanship using air rifles.
 Students learn how the firearm functions, the main parts, how to correctly and safely operate it, sight alignment and adjustment, and correct breathing techniques.
 Shooting from the standing, kneeling, and prone positions are taught.
 Students will practice and work their way up to completing a regulation course of fire (3x10 shots) on the official air target and will complete a "final" using the Olympic final round format.

+In this semester students will begin to learn the fundamentals of safe archery practice and basics of archery equipment.
 Throughout the course, students will learn about and be able to participate in JROTC shooting sports competitions including the opportunity to participate as a member of the Competition Rifle Team.

-Certification: Washington State Hunter Safety
+Certification: Washington State Hunter Safety.
+There is also the opportunity to earn Washington State Hunter Safety certification.

-ROC206 Rifle Marksmanship 102 Term: Semester 2 of 2 Credit: 0.5 Prerequisite: Rifle Marksmanship 102 Graduation Requirement Satisfied CTE and PE Fees: None
+ROC206 Rifle & Archery Marksmanship 102 Term: Semester 2 of 2 Credit: 0.5 Prerequisite: Rifle Marksmanship 101 Graduation Requirement Satisfied CTE and PE Fees: None